StanGirard/SousLaPluie/README.md

 ## AMP

-> Simply has a nice page for AMP
+> Sous La Pluie has a nice page for AMP

 - Navigation
 - links to followers in social media